simoneamico-ux-dev/my-learning-journey/13-piano/README.md

-# Building a Piano - freeCodeCamp Project
+# Piano - freeCodeCamp Project

 ### The Project
 Interactive piano developed with responsive CSS, where the number of keys automatically adapts to screen size using media queries.